The Diminish And Ascend Sculpture That Looks Like An Endless Staircase Requires $700 Monthly Because Of Birds

 They could turn it into a business.

 This scenario illustrates a broader psychological principle regarding the balance between human creativity and nature's unpredictability.
 The constant need for maintenance reflects how human-created spaces must adapt to natural elements.
-According to studies in ecological psychology, understanding the dynamic interactions between art, community, and nature can lead to more sustainable practices in public installations.
+Understanding the dynamic interactions between art, community, and nature can lead to more sustainable practices in public installations.

 By designing artworks that harmonize with their environment, artists and communities can reduce maintenance costs and enhance ecological benefits.